1,000+ Opportunities

 org Heat Pump Water Heaters and HVAC System Rebates Self-Generation Incentive (SGIP) Program Energy Storage Incentives Solar On Multifamily Affordable Homes (SOMAH) Program Solar Incentives Disadvantaged Communities

-The current target date is January 1, 2030.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Disadvantaged Communities – Single-Family Solar Homes (DAC-SASH) program are due January 1, 2030.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.